 Temple of Zeus

 The present day ruins belong to the Roman period temple which was built on an earlier Hellenistic one.
 The shrine had the right to grant asylum and this fact was confirmed by Augustus in 22 BC.
-During excavations inscriptions in honour of Livia, Augustus’ consort, and the Olympian Zeus were discovered.
+During excavations inscriptions in honor of Livia, Augustus’ consort, and the Olympian Zeus were discovered.

 Excavations in the necropolis of Salamis brought to light a number of royal tombs.
 In general their architecture was similar and consisted of a trapezoidal court i dromos) where the bloody sacrifices must have taken place, an entrance porch and a long burial chamber built from hewn limestone blocks.
 Though they were built in the 8th century BC some of them were used as late as the 4th century AD.